harrison-broadbent/personal_site/source/blog/goodbye-netlify-hello-cloudflare.html.md

 {:class .text-left}

-Of course, maybe there are other factors locking you into a cloud host and preventing you from migrating, or perhaps one has a specific feature you need.
+Of course, maybe there are other factors locking you into a cloud host and preventing you from migrating.
+Perhaps one even has a specific feature you need.
 That's fine!

 If, however, you're sticking with your current provider due to simple inertia, it might be time for a re-assessment.